wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    temporarily NOT perform DNSSEC validation at or in the misconfigured domain.
 This immediately restores access to the domain for end users while the domain's administrator corrects the misconfiguration(s).

+Ebersman, et al.        Expires September 5, 2015               [Page 6]

+Internet-Draft        DNSSEC Negative Trust Anchors           March 2015

    It does not and should not involve turning off validation more broadly.

    A Negative Trust Anchor MUST only be used for a limited duration.
-   Implementors SHOULD allow the operator using the Negative Trust Andhor to set an end time and date associated with any Negative Trust Anchor.
+   Implementors SHOULD allow the operator using the Negative Trust Anchor to set an end time and date associated with any Negative Trust Anchor.
 Optimally this time and date is set in a DNS recursive resolver's configuration, though in the short-term this may also be achieved via other systems or supporting processes.
 Use of a